padgettholdings/circuitpythonsync/resources/helpfile.md

 ![CPS Board Explorer Secondary](boardexplorerright.png)

-In addition to showing the files and folders on the mapped board, the explorer enables file deletion (right click on a file), opening the drive in the operating system (file explorer on Windows, Finder on MacOS, terminal on Linux), and the view refreshed when changes occur outside the extension.
+In addition to showing the files and folders on the mapped board, the explorer enables actions: file deletion (right click on a file); opening the drive in the operating system (file explorer on Windows, Finder on MacOS, terminal on Linux); and refreshing the view when changes occur outside the extension.
 The board files can also be downloaded to your workspace with various options as detailed in [Board Downloading](#board-downloading).

+While not directly accessible from the explorer, there is a companion command that compares a file in the workspace with the same file on the board.
+This is useful for checking if a file has been modified on the board or in the workspace.
+The command is `Compare File to Board` and can be run from the command palette or by right-clicking on a file in the explorer.

 [Top](#welcome-to-circuitpython-sync)